Awesome Las Vegas to Zion National Park Road Trip

 How Long Does it Take to Drive From Las Vegas to Zion?

-Interstate 15 to Zion National Park from Las Vegas is about 160 miles and takes approximately two and a half hours with no stops.
-If you really want to get the most of this itinerary then an alternate, slower-paced route through Lake Mead National Recreation area is what I recommend.
-That route is about 180 miles and takes around 3 hours and 15 minutes, without stopping.
+The most direct Las Vegas to Zion National Park route is 160 miles and takes approximately 2 hours and 30 minutes with no stops.
+But if you want a more scenic and laid back road trip, then a slower-paced route through Lake Mead National Recreation area is what I recommend.
+It’s little longer – about 3 hours and 15 minutes but well worth it.

 Las Vegas to Zion Road Trip Stops